 HI Photo ID:

 Birda offers a unique bird identification tool that leverages the human intelligence (HI) of its community.
-Instead of simply providing an answer like AI apps do, Birda’s community engages in voting and discussion to identify the species in a posted photo.
+Instead of simply providing an answer like AI only bird identification apps do, Birda’s community engages in voting and discussion to identify the species in a posted photo.
 This interactive approach enhances learning, as people learn more effectively through two-way conversations.

 AI Photo ID: